Dis·claim·er [disˈklāmər] - noun

 From the moment he'd woken up, Lt Col. John Casey had been having a bad day.
 The coffee maker was broken, the slide on his lucky Sig Sauer was jammed and he didn't have any clean socks left.

-Matters didn't improve after he reached the Buy More, either.
-He'd been about to sell a $1200 barbeque to some suburbanite when some filthy, dreadlocked, patchouli-sticking hippie ran up and started wailing about animal rights.
-Casey's absolute and unwavering devotion to a duty and country that ensured the 'man' lived to whine another day.
-Later some moron dropped a box on his toe, then a soon-to-be dead man stole his lunch and WHY THE HELL WOULDN'T his left shoelace stay tied?!
+Things didn't improve after he reached the Buy More, either.
+He'd been about to sell a $1200 barbecue to some suburbanite when some filthy, dread-locked, patchouli-sticking hippie ran up and started wailing about animal rights.
+Casey's absolute and unwavering devotion to a duty and country ensured the 'man' lived to whine another day...but only just.
+Later, some moron dropped a box on his toe, then a soon-to-be dead man stole his lunch and WHY THE HELL WOULDN'T HIS LEFT SHOELACE STAY TIED?!

-The day mercifully ended and he practically sprinted to his car.
-He ground his teeth for the entire drive home and had to restrain himself from literally opening fire on other drivers more times than he'd care to admit.
-On returning to his apartment building that evening to find Dr. Devon Woodcombe sitting on a patch of grass and staring off into the distance.
+He practically sprinted to his car when the day finally came to an end, grinding his teeth for the entire drive home and restraining himself from literally opening fire on other drivers more times than he cared to admit.
+Reaching his apartment building, he was somehow completely unsurprised to find Dr. Devon Woodcombe sitting on a patch of grass and staring serenely off into the distance.

 "Hey there, John."
 The young doctor greeted him happily.
 "Awesome sunset, isn't it?"